 - Social Justice Fund: Supports ongoing social justice initiatives within the community

-- Stanley Golder Interfaith Initiative Fund: Supports the annual Stanley C. Golder Interfaith Initiative
+- Stanley C. Golder Interfaith Initiative Fund: Supports the annual Stanley C. Golder Interfaith Initiative

 - Rabbi Paul F. Cohen Discretionary Fund

 - Adam Kahan Discretionary Fund